Updated for 2019

 The way compression cubes works is that you have to expand them and fill them with all your products.
 Then you compress and zipper these down into a smaller size.
 This doesn’t always work as well in practice as it does in theory depending on the items you put in the bag.
 Some of the travel cubes I’ve used appear like they are going to tear when I do this.
 However, these cubes really do feel like they retain their structure quite well overall in this case too.

-These cubes are rather expensive and sadly the cube set only comes with 2 cubes.
-That is a lot for the price, but they do provide some additional value over the regular travel cubes.
+These cubes are rather expensive, but they do provide some additional value over the regular travel cubes.
 I wouldn’t get too many of these in particular however.
 This is great for particularly fluffy clothing or ones that are easily compressed.

 * * * * *

-Sea to Summit Travelling Light Garment Mesh Bag
+Sea to Summit Traveling Light Garment Mesh Bag

 Made of the same ultra-sil nylon that they use for their other bags such as their well respected dry bags.
 These are really high quality in terms of construction of the packing cubes.
 One of the drawbacks and positives of this bag is that it only comes in singles so you have to buy them individually.
 This can add up quickly as they are not cheap, but they are great if you only need 1 more bag of a certain size.